ShayRagab/English-Dictionary-using-Python/README.md

 # English-Dictionary-using-Python
-A program that take English words and return its definition in English
+A program that takes English words and returns its definition in English